kayla0must/Image_Fusion_SDCFusion/README.md

-# SDCFuse: Scene Degradation-Aware Infrared-Visible Image Fusion in Extreme Conditions
+# Scene Degradation-Aware Fusion Network for Robust Infrared and Visible Image Synthesis in Extreme Conditions

 This repository provides the official PyTorch implementation of the paper: